-(However, there are still more advanced options if you’re a developer or want to customize your search results — more on that below.)
+(However, there’re more advanced options available if you’re a developer or want to customize your search results — more on that below.)

 After installing and activating the plugin, you’ll see a confirmation message.
 Your content is now being indexed.

-Actually, that’s all you really need to do!
+That’s all you need to do!
 The plugin is now set up and working.

 You can also navigate to the settings at Settings » SearchWP.

-Here you’ll see you can customize how much priority to give every aspect of your content in search results, and even exclude certain kinds of content.
+Here, you can customize the priority level to give each aspect of your content in search results, and even exclude certain types of content.

-You can click that blue Statistics link at the top to view all searches made on your site.
+You can click the blue Statistics link at the top to view all the searches made on your site.

-For more details on customizing your search results, see the WPBeginner post, How to Improve WordPress Search with SearchWP.
+For more details on customizing your search results, read the WPBeginner post, How to Improve WordPress Search with SearchWP.

 Supplemental Search Engines

-What if you want to have different search engines in different areas of your site?
+What if you want to have different search engines on different areas of your site?

-For example, you might have a FAQ or knowledgebase that you want visitors to be able to search, without random content like blog posts showing up in the results.
+For example, you might have an FAQ or knowledgebase that you want visitors to be able to search, without random content like blog posts showing up in the results.

 At the bottom of the Settings » SearchWP page, just click the Add New Supplemental Engine button.